anisha-prabakaran/elevatelabs-task3/README.md

 ## 📝 How to Use

-1. Open `Sales_Profit_Dashboard.pbix` in Power BI Desktop.
+1. Open `task 3.pbix` in Power BI Desktop.
 2. Review the visuals and interact using slicers.
-3. Read `Sales_Profit_Dashboard_Summary.pptx` for high-level presentation.
+3. Read `task 3 ppt.pptx` for high-level presentation.
-4. Refer to `Sales_Profit_Dashboard.pdf` for a static overview of the visuals.
+4. Refer to `task 3.pdf` for a static overview of the visuals.
-5. Use `sales.csv` as input for future enhancements.
+5. Use `sales dataset.csv` as input for future enhancements.